GSA-TTS/identity-handbook/_articles/github.md

   Gem that provides shared validations for the ServiceProvider model across the IDP and dashboard

 - [**18f/identity-doc-auth**](https://github.com/18f/identity-doc-auth){: .deprecated-link} (Archived)
-  Provdes a library for performing document authentication.
+  Provides a library for performing document authentication.
 This code has been moved into the IDP codebase.

 - [**18f/identity-proofer-gem**](https://github.com/18f/identity-proofer-gem){: .deprecated-link} (Archived)
   Provdes a generic interface around identity proofing (IDV, identity verification) that is implemented by other proofers.
 This code has been moved into the IDP codebase.